 2. Once you get a return text, reply back with your full name and you’ll be subscribed to our list!

-The registration fee for the 2017-2018 Dance Year is $35.00 per student/ family.
+The registration fee for the 2022-2023 Dance Year is $45.00 per student or $62.50 per family.
 This fee covers the cost of insurance, handbooks, rehearsals, and so on.
-The registration fee must be paid during our registration dates in August.
 The first month’s tuition is due the night of the student’s first class.
 We accept cash or check only, and do not accept credit or debit cards at this time.
 Registration fees are not refundable with the exception of preschool students who are determined to be unready for dance and may receive a credit for the following season.

-Studio policies are provided throughout our handbook, available for download at the bottom of this page.
+Studio policies are provided throughout our handbook, available for download near the top of this page.
 We recommend you download the handbook and keep it throughout the year for easy reference of studio information and policies.